-The class S100_Grid is a realization of CV_RectifiedGrid and CV_GridValuesMatrix from ISO 19123.
+The class S100_IF_Grid is a realization of CV_RectifiedGrid and CV_GridValuesMatrix from ISO 19123.
 The attributes inherit from the classes in ISO 19123.
-The attribute dimension specifies the dimension of the S100_Grid.
-The attribute axisNames specifies the names of the grid axes.
-The attribute origin specifies the coordinates of the grid origin with respect to an external coordinate system.

-The data type DirectPosition, specified in ISO 19107, has an association through the role name coordinateReferenceSyetem to the class SC_CRS specified in ISO 19111 which specifies the external coordinate reference system.

-The attribute offsetVectors specifies the spacing between grid points and the orientation of the grid axis with respect to the external coordinate reference system identified through the attribute origin.
-It uses the data type Vector specified in ISO/TS 19103.

-For simple grids with equal cell sizes the offset vector establishes the cell size.
-For variable cell size grids (Quad Tree grids) the offset vector establishes the minimum cell size.
-The actual cell size is included as an attribute in the data record that describes the level of aggregation of the quad structure.
+NOTES:

-The attribute extent specifies the area of the grid for which data are provided.
-It uses the type CV_GridEnvelope specified in 19123 to provide both the CV_GridCoordinates of the corner of the area having the lowest grid coordinate values and the CV_GridCopordinates of the corner of the area having the highest grid coordinate values.
-CV_GridCoordinate is specified in 19123.
+(1) Grid coordinates of the corner of the area having the lowest grid coordinate values and the corner having the highest grid coordinate values.
+CV_GridCoordinate is specified in 19123 as a sequence of Integer values which identify a grid point, there being one integer value for each dimension of the grid.
+The ordering shall be the same as that of the elements of axisNames.
+The value of a single coordinate shall be the number of offsets from the origin of the grid in the direction of a specific axis..

-The attribute extent effectively defines a bounding rectangle describing where data is provided.
-For simple grids with equal cell sizes, if data is not available for the whole area within this rectangle, then padding with null values shall be used to represent areas where no data is available.
+(2) For simple grids with equal cell sizes, if data is not available for the whole area within this rectangle, then padding with null values shall be used to represent areas where no data is available.
 For variable cell size grids (Quad Tree grids) a characteristic of the Morton Order traversal is that nonrectangular areas may be represented.
 In this case the attribute extent is a bounding rectangle that encloses the area of the grid for which data are provided.

-The attribute sequencingRule specifies the method to be used to assign values from the sequence of values to the grid coordinates.
-It uses the data type CV_SequenceRule specified in ISO 19123.
-Only the values "linear" (for a simple regular cell size grid) and "Morton" (for a Quad Tree Grid) shall be used for data that conforms to this standard.
+(3) Only the values "linear" (for a simple regular cell size grid) and "Morton" (for a Quad Tree Grid) shall be used for data that conforms to this standard.
 The sequence rule for a regular cell size grid is simple.
 When the cells are all of the same size, the cell index can be derived from the position of the Record within the sequence of Records.
 For a variable cell size grid the sequence order is more complex.
 The cell index either needs to be carried with each of the associated record values or it can be calculated based on each cell size.

+(4) For simple grids with equal cell sizes the sequencingRule attribute of an S100_Grid equals "linear" and the offset vector establishes the cell size.
+The attribute extent specifies the area of the grid for which data is provided.
+For variable cell size grids (Quad Tree grids) the sequencingRule attribute equals Morton and the offset vector establishes the minimum cell size.
+The actual cell size is included as an attribute in the data record that describes the level of aggregation of the quad structure.
+The attribute extent specifies a bounding rectangle within which data is provided.
+Which cells are included in the data set is determined from the Morton ordered sequence of cells.

+(5) Geometry (point coordinates in the form of an ordered point set) is provided only for grid types other than regular grid or variable cell size grids.